arbiterdata/ArbiterData/about.markdown

 I started Arbiter Data to solve business problems using software.

 My formative business experience was at PwC where I trained as Charterted Accountant.
 I went into dozens and dozens of businesses to check their accounts and records.
-Time and time again - no matter the size, the industry, the industry - I found records which were: out of date, incomplete, contained errors,
+Time and time again - no matter the size, the industry, the place - I found records which were: out of date, incomplete, contained errors,